-Irregularities, errors and incorrect CPT codes are some critical reasons, that overall physician practices, including Urology face claim denials.
-It’s disappointing for Urologists providing care to a patient and expecting fair reimbursement, only to realize that the your facilities medical billing and coding claim is being denied since the insurance payer doesn’t think the service was medically necessary.
+Irregularities, errors, and incorrect CPT codes are some critical reasons, that overall physician practices, including Urology, face claim denials.
+It’s disappointing for Urologists providing care to a patient and expecting fair reimbursement, only to realize that your facilities’ medical billing and coding claim is being denied since the insurance payer doesn’t think the service was medically necessary.

 You’re certain your revenue cycle management is up to mark in terms of claims lifecycle, or so you think.
-However, regardless of that you are confronted with a decent rate of denied insurance claims.
-Furthermore, if not corrected in initial stages of billing and coding can adversely affect your clinics rating points as well as your bottom line as your medical practice is taking a hit due to the consistence denials.
+However, regardless of that, you are confronted with a decent rate of denied insurance claims.
+Furthermore, if not corrected in the initial stages of billing and coding can adversely affect your clinic’s rating points as well as your bottom line as your medical practice is taking a hit due to the consistence denials.
 So the moot question to ask here is what’s going on?

 While there are a lot of reasons a healthcare insurance provider may deny your claims, but the most widely recognized billing errors are also the least difficult and simplest to rectify.
 As a pro hint, we would like to advise you here is that most claim denial reason continues to be patient related-registration.

 Here are the top three errors in order to avoid a claim denial:

 1. Wrong and incomplete patient identifier data (e.g., name spelled inaccurately; date of birth or soc. sec. number doesn’t coordinate; subscriber number and insured group number missing or invalid)

 Resolution – Verify patient demographic and insurance data at every visit.
 Request for a photocopy of the patient’s state-issued identity proofs, such as passport, driving license, insurance card, and so on, with the goal that you are certain to have the best possible spelling, group numbers close by.